 That kind of conflict of interest between a prosecutor and a victim happens in a context of a power imbalance.

 Thomas Gallagher is a victim attorney who helps level that imbalance by using law and advocacy skills to represent victims.
-So this is how Gallagher helps to — finally — make their voices heard.
+So this is how Victim Attorney Thomas Gallagher helps to — finally — make their voices heard.

-A criminal defense attorney like Gallagher can draw upon his decades of experience in past criminal cases.
-He uses this expertise to counsel the client about risks and opportunities.
+A criminal defense attorney like Thomas Gallagher can draw upon his decades of experience in past criminal cases.
+And he uses this expertise to counsel the client about risks and opportunities.
 So you should look for that in a pre-charge attorney.

 A deep understanding of police and prosecutor practice is invaluable.

 Knowing police investigatory practices and countermeasures can make the difference between a prosecutor later charging a crime, or not.
 And experience with prosecutors means knowledge about what makes a case more or less attractive to them for charging.

 Sometimes a lawyer retained for pre-charge attorney may represent the client with police or prosecuting attorneys — Minnesota state or federal.

 This could include intervening to prevent interrogation; representation at an agreed recorded statement to police after an in-depth attorney consultation; or a pre-charge proffer, discussion with prosecutors.

-In the event of an arrest and jail, the pre-charge attorney you retain will be ready to help counsel and advocate for release from detention, including at a bail hearing in front of a District Court judge.
+In the event of an arrest and jail, the pre-charge attorney you retain will be ready.
+So he can counsel and advocate for jail release; including at a bail hearing in front of a District Court judge.